 Vietnam’s growth rate exceeds even China’s; putting Vietnam in the top four suppliers to the U.S., behind only China, Mexico, India

-There was concern in December 2006 that that the program to monitor imports of apparel from Vietnam would create so much uncertainty and business risk that it would discourage exports from Vietnam of these products, and factories in Vietnam and U.S. importers/retailers would “move orders out of Vietnam” into other supplying countries that are not subject to this same program.
+There was concern in October 2006 that that the program to monitor imports of apparel from Vietnam would create so much uncertainty and business risk that it would discourage exports from Vietnam of these products, and factories in Vietnam and U.S. importers/retailers would ‘move orders out of Vietnam’ into other supplying countries that are not subject to this same program.

-However, thanks to Vietnam’s “export monitoring program” to prevent dumping and illegal transshipments, and based on actual experience since the program went into effect, U.S. imports of apparel from Vietnam continue to surge in the first ten months (January-October) of 2007: up 28.6% over the same period in 2006.
-If this trend continues, U.S. imports of apparel from Vietnam will reach $4.5 billion this year, more than 40% of the projected U.S. total imports from Vietnam of over $10 billion.
+However, based on actual experience since the program went into effect, orders have not been “moved out” of Vietnam, and U.S. imports of apparel from Vietnam continue to surge in the first nine months (January-September) of 2007: up 26% over the same period in 2006.
+If this trend continues, U.S. imports of apparel from Vietnam may reach $4.3 billion this year, more than 40% of the projected U.S. total imports from Vietnam of over $10 billion.

 AmCham Letter to U.S. Secretary of Commerce, 12 Oct 2007

 Trade Issues in U.S. Congress Since Democrats took control of Congress in January 2007, it has not approved any free trade agreements that the administration has negotiated, and it has allowed President Bush’s authority to negotiate future deals under expedited procedures to expire.
 Fortunately, legislation approving Vietnam’s Permanent Normal Trade Relations (PNTR) with the U.S. was approved in December 2006, before the current impasse developed.

 Commerce Department Completes First Review of Import Data: finds insufficient evidence of dumping to warrant self-initiating an anti-dumping investigation of apparel imports from Vietnam.